With the advent of virtual classrooms, more and more teachers are asking how to make online classes more interactive and enjoyable.

 How to use Google’s apps:

-- Use Google Drive to upload your lectures and easily share it with your class
+- Upload your lectures on Google Drive and share it with your class easily.

 - Use Google Sheets to track attendance, daily progress and more